 The 2012 Amateur Photographer of the Year (APOY) event has now been announced, inviting photographers to hone their skills and pick up their cameras.
-For inspiration Mike Browne' Photography DVD is just the ticket.
+For inspiration Mike Browne's Masterclass in Photography is just the ticket.

 Organised by the Amateur Photographer magazine, along with Samsung

 , the event is organised in ten stages, each with a different theme.
 The first of these is Water in the Landscape and entries are open from 4 to 24 February, with results delivered on 31 March.